Neil Lambert

 Neil Lambert is a Professor in theoretical physics at King's College London.
 His research is primarily concerned with supersymmetry, string theory and M-theory.

 Lambert graduated from University of Toronto with BSc in mathematics and physics in 1992.
 He did his graduate studies at Cambridge University.

 He was also a staff physicist at CERN from 2010 to 2013.

 Education

 BSc, University of Toronto (Graduated in 1992).

 PhD, Cambridge University (Advisor: Paul Townsend.
 Graduated in 1996).

 Career

 From 2000 to 2005 he held a PPARC Advanced Fellowship at King's College London, and later was given a lectureship and later a chair in 2009.
 He has also held post-doctoral positions at École normale supérieure (Paris) and Rutgers University.
 From 2010 to 2013 he was a staff physicist at CERN.
-He also holds the post of honorary advisor at BMUCO, which is a university student-led science organisation.